Thomascountz/thomascountz/_posts/2021-08-02-copenhagen-air.md

 ![](/assets/images/copenhagen_pollution_distribution.png)

 Now for the interesting bit: let's take a look at a map of the data.
-[GeoPandas](https://geopandas.org/) quickly let's you plot a Series or DataFrame containing `geometries` that it created based on the `geojson` data we imported.
+[GeoPandas](https://geopandas.org/) quickly lets you plot a Series or DataFrame containing `geometries` that it created based on the `geojson` data we imported.

 ```python
 fig, ax = plt.subplots(nrows=1, ncols=3, figsize=(33, 21))